ORESoftware/r2g.example/README.md

 <br>

-We will also save examples of testing CLI applications for another day.
+We will also save examples of testing CLI applications for another day, however, testing CLI apps won't be that much different from testing importable libraries.